BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         causes the {{datatype}} template to be automatically prefixed for parameters with named data types

+        this is deprecated because it is enabled by default

     --canonical
         affects only the xml2 report; causes descriptions to be processed into a canonical form that eases comparison with the original